timdk/focal-slider/README.md

 # Focal Slider

-Focal Slider is an image slideshow using `<canvas>` that allows you to set a focal point on each slide so when the image is scaled to fit its container, the most important part is always visible.
+Focal Slider is an image slideshow using `<canvas>` that allows you to set a focal point on each slide so when the image is scaled to fill its container, the most important part is always visible.

 ## Usage